your visit

 How long can I borrow an exhibit?

 We will work with you to create a personalized duration of time per request.
-Contact Chelsea Reynowsky at the address or phone number below for more information.
+Availability is subject to demand.

 Where have these exhibits been?

-Most recently, our traveling exhibits have taken trips to St. Richard's School, the Carmel Clay Public Library and the Long Center for the Performing Arts.
+Most recently, our traveling exhibits have taken trips to West Point, Music Man on the Square, and the Jazz Education Network conference.